jaruizes/jaruizes.github.io/_posts/2017-02-20-Angular-Access-Guards.md

 #### CanDeactivate

-This is other interface and its definition says:
+This is other interface and its [definition](https://angular.io/docs/ts/latest/api/router/index/CanDeactivate-interface.html){:target="_blank"} says:

 > Indicates that a class can implement to be a guard deciding if a route can be deactivated.